Squarespace/gibson/README.md

 for [Splunk](http://www.splunk.com).
 It is a fork/rewrite of an earlier implementation that was a stand alone system with its own Dashboard.

+The idea of Gibson is to hash the [StackTraceElements](http://docs.oracle.com/javase/7/docs/api/java/lang/StackTraceElement.html) of a Java [Exception](http://docs.oracle.com/javase/7/docs/api/java/lang/Throwable.html).
+The hash excludes runtime information such as the custom error message.
+Exceptions with the same [Stack Trace] (http://docs.oracle.com/javase/7/docs/api/java/lang/Throwable.html#getStackTrace()) will have the same hash and are hence group and countable in Splunk.
+The presence or absence of a Gibson hash in the log statement is also telling you if a log statement was emitted due to an Exception.

 ```
 // Groovy Example
 import com.squarespace.gibson.GibsonConverter